EDUCAUSE Annual Conference Call for Proposals

 What are EDUCAUSE’s expectations of presenters?

-• For the in-person conference, all accepted presenters must present onsite in Nashville.
+• For the in-person conference, all accepted presenters must present onsite in Denver.
 We cannot accommodate remote presenters at the face-to-face event.

 • Prepare and practice.
 Advance preparation is vital for the success of all presentations.
 This includes regular meetings with your presentation team (if applicable).